Zbigniew Religa: Career in politics

 Parallel to his work as a doctor, Religa pursued a career in politics.
 In 1993, he became a member of the Polish senate and was re-elected in 2001.
 As the centre and right wing of the Polish political landscape has been in constant flux ever since democracy was reinstated, Religa was a member of several parties and organizations.
 In 1993, he co-founded the Nonpartisan Bloc for Support of Reforms (BBWR) which gathered behind president Lech Wałęsa and was its leader in 1994.
 In 1995, Religa became the chairman of the short-lived party "The Republicans" (Republikanie) founded by renegade BBWR members who refused to back Wałęsa in the presidential elections of 1995.
 However, Religa refused to run for president himself, and the Republicans eventually disintegrated when they failed to enter the Sejm in 1997.
 Spanning the centre and centre-right of Polish politics, Religa was well placed to play a significant role in the newly created Conservative People's Party (SKL), which became part of the Solidarity Electoral Action (AWS) in 1997.
 In 2004, Religa was involved in founding the new Centrum Party and was elected to the position of honorary chairman.

 Religa was considered a promising candidate in the 2005 Polish presidential elections.
 In his campaigning, Religa drove on his reputation and image as a successful physician, in January 2005, polls indicated support of more than 65%; in March 2005, with 17%, polls showed him ranking second behind Lech Kaczyński (19%) however as the elections neared he continued to lose support to professional politicians, ending up with only 6% votes in August.
 On September 2 in a move that gained him great respect in the Polish society, Religa pulled out of the presidential race urging his remaining supporters to vote for Donald Tusk from the Civic Platform.

 Religa was Minister of Health of Poland in cabinets of Kazimierz Marcinkiewicz and Jarosław Kaczyński.

+Personal life and death

-Religa met his wife, Anna Wajszczuk-Religa, when they were in the same study group during their second year in medical school.
+Religa met his wife, Anna Wajszczuk-Religa (1939 – 2025), when they were in the same study group during their second year in medical school.
 They got married in 1963 in Siedlce, the bride's hometown.
 They had two children together, Małgorzata (Margaret) and Grzegorz (Gregory).